 Your goals will vary, but the first step in establishing your marketing budget is to get specific about your goals — and your priorities.

-Image Courtesy: i2.wp
+Image Courtesy: Smart ways marketing

 Your goals will translate into your marketing budget by the allocation of funds towards these goals where you need to see results.
 Don’t listen to another marketing department’s strategy if you want to achieve your goals.